Azure/AzureAD-BYOA-Provisioning-Samples/Microsoft Azure AD SCIM Guidelines.md

 # Microsoft Azure Active Directory ![alt text](http://www.simplecloud.info/img/logo/SCIM_B-and-W_72x24.png) Guidelines

-## General Operation Guidelines
+## General Guidelines
 * Microsoft recommends following [SCIM 2.0 standard](http://www.simplecloud.info/#Specification).
 * `id` is a required property for all the resources; except for `ListResponse` with zero members.
 * Response of a query/filter request should always be a `ListResponse`.
 * Groups shall only be supported if the SCIM implementation supports PATCH.
+* It is not necessary to include the entire resource in the PATCH response.
-* Microsoft Azure AD only uses the following comparison operations
+* Microsoft Azure AD only uses the following operators
      - `eq`
      - `and`

 ## User Operations

-* Uses should be queryable by `userName` or `email[type eq "work"]`.
-For any other queryable attributes, please contact anchheda@microsoft.com.
+* Usres should be query-able by `userName` or `email[type eq "work"]`.
+For any other query-able attributes, please contact [anchheda@microsoft.com](mailto:anchheda@microsoft.com).
-* It is not necessary to include the object in the PATCH response.

 ### Create User